ray-project/ray/doc/source/cluster/kubernetes/examples/tpu-serve-stable-diffusion.md

 ## Step 2: Install the KubeRay operator

+Skip this step if the [Ray Operator Addon](https://cloud.google.com/kubernetes-engine/docs/add-on/ray-on-gke/concepts/overview) is enabled in your GKE cluster.
 Follow [this document](kuberay-operator-deploy) to install the latest stable KubeRay operator via Helm repository.
 Multi-host TPU support is provided in KubeRay v1.1.0+.
 Please note that the YAML file in this example uses `serveConfigV2`, which is supported starting from KubeRay v0.6.0.

 ## Step 3: Install the RayService